dorjeduck/mopro/README.md

 **Prerequisite**:

-* Ensure that Magic is installed by following the [Modular Docs](https://docs.modular.com/)
+* Ensure that the ''Magic'' command line tool is installed by following the [Modular Docs](https://docs.modular.com/)
-* Run ''magic shell'' within the cloned repository to install Mojo 24.5 and enter the environment where you can run Mojo apps.
+* Run ''magic shell'' within the cloned repository to install Mojo 24.5 and enter the environment where you can run the example apps.

 In its simplest use case, you specify the total number of iterations and provide a callback function as parameter that will be called for each iteration: